Skip to main content

 Stop Recording

-Click the Stop button in the menu bar at the top of your screen, or press Cmd+Control+Esc.
-Your recording is saved as a .mov file to the location you chose.
+Click the Stop button in your menu bar (top-right), or press Cmd+Control+Esc.
+The .mov file saves to your chosen location.

 Pros